zhengxinchang/excord-lr/README.md

 # Introduction

 Extract Structural Variation signals in Long Reads BAM.
 This program is a Rust re-implementation of [excord](https://github.com/brentp/excord) which is used to generate indexes for [STIX](https://github.com/ryanlayer/stix).
-Currently, this program only considers split reads.
+Currently, this program considiers Split-Event and Alignment-Event.

 # How to use